SHASHANK-PRO-05/I_Will_Become_Data_Engineer/README.md

 # All-Scala
-Things you need to know in your language to become a Data Engineer.
-I started my journey with Scala.
-Feel free to use whatever language you prefer.
+This are the technolgies that I am aiming for to become a successful data engineer.
+If you have some recommendations for me please feel free to give me a pull request.

 ### Task List
 The main thing is the concepts.
 So choose whatever tools you like and master those concepts.